Far from equilibrium relaxation in the weak coupling limit

-In this letter we show that in contrast to the intuitive picture above, under proper condition, a system that is initiated in equilibrium with a bath at a temperature $T_0$, can relax upon a quench to a bath with temperature $T_b$ through a path that is far from \emph{any} equilibrium distribution, regardless of the coupling strength.
-This result holds even in the weak coupling limit, established by setting an infinitely large time separation between ergodization and heat exchange rates.
+In this Letter, we show that in contrast to the intuitive picture above, a system that is initiated in equilibrium with a bath at a temperature $T_0$ can relax upon a quench to a bath with temperature $T_b$ through a path that is far from \emph{any} equilibrium distribution, regardless of the coupling strength.
+This holds true even in the weak coupling limit, with infinite time separation between ergodization and heat exchange rates.
 We attribute this counterintuitive phenomenon to two main factors: discrete energy values and multiple macrostate variables.
 We show how these factors force the relaxation trajectory to deviate from equilibrium distributions, and how a wide class of standard out-of-equilibrium dynamics induce a trajectory that surprisingly also differs from the gradient descent of the Landau free energy \cite{jordan_free_1997,kardar2007model}.
 We provide an example in a paradigmatic many-body interacting model exhibiting the above phenomenology -- the 1D Ising antiferromagnet.
 These results are valid regardless of the exact details of the ergodization dynamic, since its details are lost in the fast ergodization limit \cite{Teza2021_mpemba_boundary}.

-We demonstrate our result on the 1D Ising antiferromagnet.
-In this model we show that the mechanisms responsible for the counterintuitive phenomenon are the discreteness of the energy values, together with the single spin dynamics, which induce a corrugated connectivity structure on the energy landscape.
-This structure does not allow energy-adjacent transitions even in the true thermodynamic limit, and as a consequence the system exhibits a far from equilibrium relaxation.
-Our setup can be used to explore considerably large-sized systems in a coarse-grained description \cite{Teza2020,Teza2020b}.
-This allows to visualize probability distributions in their configuration space and pinpoint key differences between equilibrium and non-equilibrium systems.